markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 1. Turn on airplane mode.

-1. Before launching any benchmark, re-confirm that networking is disabled.
+1. Before launching any benchmark, reconfirm that networking is disabled.

 1. Reboot the device.